 In 1969, there were 4 winners – that was before the tie-rule was introduced, so, United Kingdom, Spain, the Netherlands and France all won.
 Nice, right?

-- In 1958, Italy won with a song that you definitely know.
+In 1958, France won, but the one everyone remembers is Italy, with a song that you definitely know.
 Yes, you do. https://youtu.be/Z-DVi0ugelc

-- Sweden has won Eurovision 6 times, Denmark and Norway have won 3 times, Norway has won twice and Finland just once.
+Sweden has won Eurovision 6 times, Denmark and Norway have won 3 times, Norway has won twice and Finland just once.
 Iceland has never won.

 Youngest ever winner was Sandra Kim.
 She was 13 when she won in 1986.
 She had a good mullet.

 The oldest person ever to enter was 95, so no – it is not too late!

 Can't make it to store?
 Don't worry.
 We deliver across the UK and EU to curb your cravings wherever you are.